deanna-stover/coursesCNU/2021/engl350fall2021/blog-posts.md

 This blog should be **600-750 words**.
 Remember that you can be critical and still polite or appreciative but still evaluative.

-Include ***at least* one image** of the project you're reviewing.
+Include ***at least* two images** of the project you're reviewing.
 But if your project is extra complex, remember, you may need more.

 **Tip**: Check out the ["Review Content"](https://reviewsindh.pubpub.org/review-process) section from *Reviews in DH* to get some more ideas for what a review entails.
 And do pay attention in class--we'll go over more tips and tricks!